 Wash Out the Insides if You Desire

-I have seen a few people recommend to wash out the insides of your smoker with either soapy water, or a specialised grill cleaner before seasoning.
+I have seen a few people recommend to wash out the insides of your smoker with either soapy water, or a specialized grill cleaner before seasoning.

-The idea’s not horrible, and you can do so if you wish, but personally I do not see it as a necessary step.
-It is brand new, relatively clean, and the seasoning process burns away anything we don’t want in there.
+The idea’s not horrible, and you can do so if you wish, but personally I don’t see it as a necessary step.
+It is brand-new, relatively clean, and the seasoning process burns away anything from the manufacturing process that we don’t want in there.

-So for me, I don’t see much (or any) benefit to washing your brand new smoker.
+So for me, I don’t see much (or any) benefit to washing your brand-new smoker.
 I would just crack straight on with seasoning.
-But if you do wish to, you can follow our guide for cleaning an electric smoker.
+But if you do wish to, you can follow our guide on how to clean an electric smoker.

 Apply a Thin Coat of Cooking Oil to the Inside Surfaces

-First, remove anything that can easily be removed to make oiling the inside easier.
+First, remove anything from your electric smoker that can easily be removed to make oiling the inside easier.
 This includes all racks, the water pan, drip tray, and wood chip tray.